 Steinitz Shrimpgoby

-Steinitz' goby can reach a maximum length of 13 cm (5.1 in) and has distinct features such as protuberant eyes and a long narrow body.
-Its coloration is predominantly white with approximately five broad, transverse, reddish-brown bands, interspersed with fine pale yellow lines.
-The dorsal fin is adorned with small orange spots and consists of seven spines and twelve soft rays, while the anal fin has one spine and twelve soft rays.
+Steinitz' goby can grow up to 13 centimeters (5.1 inches) in length and is recognized for its protruding eyes and elongated, slender body.
+Its appearance is marked by a primarily white body with about five wide, reddish-brown bands and fine pale yellow lines.
+The dorsal fin, decorated with small orange spots, contains seven spines and twelve soft rays, while the anal fin has one spine and twelve soft rays.

-The specific name and common name of this species are in honor of Heinz Steinitz (1909-1971), an 🇮🇱 Israeli marine biologist and herpetologist who founded the marine laboratory in Eilat, 🇮🇱 Israel, which bears his name.
-This laboratory is situated on the Gulf of Aqaba, an area where Steinitz' goby can be found.
+The species name and common name honor Heinz Steinitz (1909-1971), an esteemed 🇮🇱 Israeli marine biologist and herpetologist.
+He established the marine laboratory in Eilat, 🇮🇱 Israel, on the Gulf of Aqaba, a location where Steinitz' goby can also be found.

 Photos